kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

    For the available options, see [Metrics](./../../04-metrics.md).

 3. Wait for the MetricPipeline to be in the `Running` state.
-To check the state, run `kubectl get metricpipelines`.
+To check the state, run: `kubectl get metricpipelines`.

 ## Set Up Kyma Dashboard Integration